noahcoad/open-url/README.md

   + if your selection isn't a file, a folder, or a URL, you can choose to pass it to a web searcher, which is just a URL that searches for the selected text
   + example: `{ "label": "google search", "url": "http://google.com/search?q=", "encoding": "utf-8" }`
 - __file_custom_commands__
-  + pass a file to one or more shell commands whose patterns match the file path to shell commands; run in a subprocess
+  + pass a file to shell commands whose pattern matches the file path
-  + example: `{ "label": "open with default app", "pattern": "\\.pdf$|\\.png$", "commands": [ "open" ] },`
 - __folder_custom_commands__
-  + pass a folder to any of these shell commands; run in a subprocess
+  + pass a folder to shell commands whose pattern matches the folder path
-  + example: `{ "label": "open in terminal", "commands": [ "open", "-a", "/Applications/iTerm.app" ] }`
+  + example, for opening the folder in iTerm: `{ "label": "open in terminal", "commands": [ "open", "-a", "/Applications/iTerm.app" ] }`
 - __other_custom_commands__
-  + pass a URL which is neither a file, a folder, nor a web URL to one or more shel commands whose patterns match the URL; run in a subprocess
+  + pass a URL which is neither a file, a folder, nor a web URL to shell commands whose pattern matches the URL
-  + e.g., for opening FTP URLs: `{ "label": "open with filezilla", "pattern": "^ftp://", "commands": [ "open", "-a", "/Applications/FileZilla.app" ] },`
+  + example, for opening FTP URLs: `{ "label": "open with filezilla", "pattern": "^ftp://", "commands": [ "open", "-a", "/Applications/FileZilla.app" ] },`
-- __folder_extra_commands__
-  + set to this to `false` if you want to disable the following folder commands: ('add to sublime project', 'new sublime window')
-- __file_extra_commands__
-  + set to this to `false` if you want to disable the following file commands: ('run', 'new sublime window', 'system open')

 ## Finally